-One of the other things we loved about this city was the public park in the centre – we found it during the day and wondered why it had so much exercise equipment available.
+One of the other things we loved about this city was the public park in the centre.
+We found it during the day and wondered why it had so much exercise equipment available.
 In the afternoon heat it was deserted and looked unloved, with rusting workout stations.
-Later when the day was cooler, we headed back to have a run and do some exercise ourselves and the park was transformed – full of locals jogging, stretching, working out, chatting, picnicking, pushing kids on swings…it was lovely.
+Later when the day was cooler, we headed back to have a run and do some exercise ourselves and the park was transformed.
+It was full of locals jogging, stretching, working out, chatting, picnicking, pushing kids on swings…it was lovely.

-We’re really glad that we had the opportunity to see a more authentic, everyday side of Thailand in Kampaeng Phet, and would recommend it.
+We’re really glad that we had the opportunity get off Thailand’s tourist trail and see a more authentic, everyday side of the country Kampaeng Phet.
+We would totally recommend it.
 Now we’re in completely the opposite atmosphere as we’re back in busy Bangkok, reuniting with one of our favourite travel buddies for a few drinks, and tomorrow we are headed for one last Thai beach session with a stay on Koh Chang before crossing the border to Cambodia.
 C & D xx

 - We stayed at Three J guesthouse – the owners were warm and welcoming but be warned it is quite rustic and you will be sharing the outdoor toilet with lots of critters and creepy crawlies!
 It only cost us 300 baht per night for a private room though.